prose/prose/_posts/help/2012-06-20-getting-started.md

 The editor not only supports Jekyll websites but can be used to edit any github repository (respectively any contained text file).
 You can use it to edit `server.js` of your Node.js application for instance.

-However, if you navigate to a Jekyll repository, the editor is smart enough to expose everything below `_posts` and provide a the metadata editor along with the markdown preview panel.
+However, if you navigate to a Jekyll repository, the editor is smart enough to expose everything below `_posts` and provide the metadata editor along with the markdown preview panel.

 # Suitable for writers

 Prose is also suitable as a full-featured writing environment, covering authoring and sharing articles.
 That's how you can do it:

-1. Create a new github repository.
+1. Create a new GitHub repository.
 And call it... `documents`.
 2. Open the editor and create `hello-world.md`.
 3. Save it.
 4. Share it (we support deep linking to the rendered version)

-Prose is similiar to [iAWriter](http://www.iawriter.com/) as it is also using a minimal interface for editing Markdown, but it's web-based and uses [Github](http://github.com) for storing your text so your writings are more than save and Github keeps a history of every saved version.
-So Prose can potentially be seen as a whole new way of sharing documents online, while utilizing the usual suspects Markdown and Github.
+Prose is similiar to [iAWriter](http://www.iawriter.com/) as it is also using a minimal interface for editing Markdown, but it's web-based and uses [GitHub](http://github.com) for storing your text so your writings are more than save and GitHub keeps a history of every saved version.
+So Prose can potentially be seen as a whole new way of sharing documents online, while utilizing the usual suspects Markdown and GitHub.
 Oh and it's free and open source.